Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Offline reinforcement learning (offline RL) \citep{levine2020offline}, a.k.a. batch-mode reinforcement learning \citep{ernst2005tree,riedmiller2005neural,fonteneau2013batch}, involves learning a policy from potentially suboptimal data.
-In contrast to imitation learning \citep{schaal1999imitation}, offline RL does not rely on expert demonstrations, but rather seeks to surpass the average performance of the agents that generated the data.
-Methodologies such as the gathering of new experience fall short in offline settings, requiring reassessment of fundamental learning paradigms \citep{buckman2020importance,wang2020statistical,zanette2020exponential}.
+Offline Reinforcement Learning (RL) \citep{levine2020offline}, a.k.a. batch-mode RL \citep{ernst2005tree,riedmiller2005neural,fonteneau2013batch}, involves learning a policy from data sampled by a potentially suboptimal policy.
+Offline RL seeks to {\em surpass} the average performance of the agents that generated the data.
+Traditional methodologies fall short in offline settings, causing overestimation of the return \citep{buckman2020importance,wang2020statistical,zanette2020exponential}.

-Approaches for offline RL are generally categorized into proximal and uncertainty-aware methods.
-Methods based on proximity maintain similarity to the data distribution, constraining the policy to remain close to the behavior in the data \citep{laroche2019safe,kumar2019stabilizing,fujimoto2019off,chen2020bail,swazinna2020overcoming, kumar2020conservative}.
-In contrast, uncertainty-aware methods rely on bounding the validity of out of distribution (OOD) estimations.
-Such methods rely on conservative bounds over the ``level of uncertainty” to control overestimation in OOD regions of the data \citep{kidambi2020morel,yu2020mopo,buckman2020importance}.

-\textbf{How do we measure uncertainty?} Estimating uncertainty can be achieved via confidence sets (i.e., UCB and LCB) \citep{jaksch2010near}, ensemble methods \citep{osband2016deep, yu2020mopo}, Monte-Carlo dropout \cite{gal2016dropout}, or by modeling the distribution over functions \citep{o2018uncertainty}.
-Nevertheless, estimating uncertainty from finite sequential data is a generally challenging task, depending on the coverage of the data \citep{nalisnick2018deep}.
-Although proximal offline RL methods may be viewed as specialized instances of uncertainty-aware methods \citep{buckman2020importance}, they benefit from robustness to errors in OOD regions where, in general, uncertainty measures may extrapolate poorly.

-In this work we employ recent progress on the geometry of variational latent models \citep{arvanitidis2018latent,kalatzis2020variational,chen2020learning,arvanitidis2020geometrically} to control and mitigate the proximity-uncertainty tradeoff.
-Our offline RL framework penalizes an offline agent with accordance to a latent distance metric.
-As such, a central focus of this paper is on the construction of such a metric.
-Indeed, we construct a variational latent model which imposes a Riemannian submanifold in latent space.
-The induced metric, for which we derive analytical expression for in \Cref{section: proximity and uncertainty}, can be represented as a union of two metrics; namely, a metric of proximity and a metric of uncertainty.
-We depict the geodesics of the induced metric on a grid-like environment, suggesting our latent model captures valuable structural dependencies.
-Finally we demonstrate the effectiveness of our metric on various continuous control benchmarks, showing improved performance over contemporary model-based offline RL approaches (\Cref{section: experiments}).

-Our contributions are as follows: (1) we introduce Riemannian geometry of generative models to reinforcement learning, (2) we offer a novel measure of out-of-distribution detection for RL, taking into account both proximity and uncertainty, and (3) our metric improves upon current approaches in offline RL demonstrating robustness and adaptability.
-Finally, we discuss limitation as well as future applications of our approach w.r.t. our proposed metric.
+One approach to overcome this in model-based settings is to penalize the return in out of distribution (OOD) regions, as depicted in \Cref{fig: data manifold}.
+In this manner, the agent is constrained to stay ``near" areas of low model error, thereby limiting possible overestimation.
+However, reliable estimates of model error are key to the success of such methods.